 Conventional Scattering vs Biodegradable Urns:

 Biodegradable cremation urns provide a more dignified and safer alternative for scattering ashes.
-The ashes never become airborne as they remain contained in the urn which are crafted from natural biodegradable materials designed to gradually and safely release the ashes into nature without harming the environment.
-Since the ashes remain inside the urn and aren't visibly seen during the ceremony can help ease some emotional stress and provide comfort to the family.
+The ashes never become airborne as they remain contained in the urn which acts as a vessel that gradually and safely releases the ashes into nature without harming the environment.
+Since the ashes remain inside the urn and aren't visibly seen during the ceremony, it can help ease some emotional stress and provide comfort to the family.

-Biodegradable urns can be a beautiful and elegant way to honour a loved one, and are also an ideal option for memorialising the occasion by taking photos or videos that can later be shared with friends and family.
+Biodegradable urns can provide a beautiful and elegant means in which to honour a loved one, and are an ideal option for those who wish to memorialise the occasion by taking photos or videos that can later be shared with friends and family.